carpentries/instructor-training/instructors/checkout.md

 ### Sign-up and Set-up

-Upcoming teaching demonstration sessions are shown on the [Community Events Calendar][community-calendar].
 To sign up, select a session that works for you on [the Instructor Training Demonstration Sessions Etherpad]({{page.demopad}}), and add your name and a link to your lesson of choice to that Etherpad.
-Be sure to **double check the time in your local time zone** by clicking on the converter link posted.
+Upcoming teaching demonstration sessions are shown on the [Community Events Calendar][community-calendar], which can make the dates and times easier to see.
+Be sure to **double check the time in your local time zone** by clicking on the converter link posted in the Etherpad.
 Also, examine the demo description to ensure that it is not a special session targeting a specific sub-community or language (unless you are part of that target group).

 The link to connect to the video conference is at the top of the Teaching Demos Etherpad.